rxgranda/uncertaintyServerComponents/README.md

 # Uncertainty Dashboard Backend

 Implementation of a component based prediction model.
-This implementation make use of *machine learning* techniques in order to manage the *uncertainty* in an academic enviroment for the decision process of course selection for a student.
+This implementation make use of *machine learning* techniques in order to manage the *uncertainty*, in an academic enviroment, for the decision process of courses selection by a student.

 ## Component Diagram